harleydutton/tabula-rasa/meta/rejected/Hooks.md

 Does This doesn't strictly have to be a [[Motivation]] or interesting [[Background]]. character motivation is less important than knowing how to engage a player.
 The player who just wants to hit stuff in combat doesn't really need a motivation, they need stuff to hit.
 This is the real purpose of [[Hooks]] I think.
 (Obviously the players that wants an RP in to the game should have that.
 This is the softest possible shit rules-wise)

+---

+- tracking number of [[Hooks]] might be interesting. if they are separated out this is done implicitly and I am thinking about removing rewards/incentives for hooks anyway. won't do presently.